Axiologic/SwarmShape/README.md

          <ul shape-model="@searchResult.list" shape-context="readonly"/>

+* each view and each controller have a model
 * automatic persistence for models (to JSON) with embeded or transient properties
 * add arbitrary expressions in html attributes:  value="@user.name == 'John'"
 * if you know JQuery, you learn to create a new controller in 10 minutes
 * clear arhitecture, you start from views and models and discover your code
+* automatically creates controllers as declared in views
 * events model that get transmited in the controlers hieracy that mimics the DOM structure
 * event model for autocomputed properies and chains.
 COmpact events for speed and soundness.
 * VERY GOOD error handling, showing stack info, type informations,etc (wprint, eprint, esprint, etc)